 Titcomb Basin, Central Wind River Range

 The Titcomb Basin region offers everything from a 3rd class walkup to an extremely difficult expert-only climbing.
 The climbing in this part of the Wind River Range has a long and rich mountaineering history.
 Every year, professional and amateur climbers alike return to Titcomb Basin seeking adventure, solitude, and beauty and Titcomb Basin never disappoints.
 Titcomb Basin comes highly recommended the adventurous, yet capable, climber.
 This area is accessible from the Elkhart Park trailhead.

 The Wind River Range is a huge mountain playground with a lifetime's worth of classic destinations to explore ...
 A guidebook is highly recommended.

 Beginners seeking easily accessible cliffs that can be top roped should visit Stonehenge near Boulder, Wyoming (20-minute drive from Pinedale).
 Stonehenge is a large cluster of massive 10-40 foot high granite boulders, that offer a good range of roped climbing and bouldering options.
 For more information on Stonehenge, refer to the Pinedale, WY Climbing Guidebook.

-Lizard Rocks - 15-minute drive, plus a 10-minute hike, from Pinedale
+Lizard Rocks - 15-minute drive from Pinedale

 14 miles up Skyline Drive from Pinedale, is a group of granite buttresses immediately opposite the Fremont Lake overlook and is a fantastic place for beginners to try their hand at moderate roped climbing.
 Download a free climbing guide to Lizard Rocks at Climbing Wyoming.com.